P-p-H-d/mlib/README.md

 ##### void name\_for\_each(container\_t c, void (*func)(type\_t))

 Apply the function 'func' to each element of the container 'c'.
+The function may transform the element provided it doesn't reallocate the object and if the container supports iterating over modifiable elements.

 ##### void name\_reduce(type\_t *dest, const container\_t c, void (*func)(type\_t *, type\_t const))